 OK, so our customers never actually admit this to us, but we at Celebrus know what you are thinking, and it is not ‘I want to spend my time building rich, deep, data models!’
 It’s natural to focus on desired businesses outcomes rather than the mechanism through which they are achieved.
 BUT could I please ask for three minutes of your time because the key to delivering great customer experiences is ensuring that you have great customer data, and then using it creatively to power differentiated experiences.

 We recently commissioned a study from Forrester Consulting (which you can download for free here) that asked 200 business executives globally about the challenges of delivering great customer experiences and, specifically, about collecting the data they need.
 This is what they reported:

 Interesting, right?
-The limitation is not technology, it’s not securing investment and it’s not regulation but instead what might appear to be two very simple issues get in the way – the data model and the organisation.
-Ill cover organisational design issues in another blog, but let’s address the data model today.
+The limitation is not technology, it’s not securing investment and it’s not regulation but instead what might appear to be two very simple issues get in the way – the data model and the organization.
+Ill cover organizational design issues in another blog, but let’s address the data model today.

-Without a standardised data model there is no common language, which makes it extremely difficult to understand your customers as individuals and to build a truly personalised, omnichannel customer experience.
+Without a standardized data model there is no common language, which makes it extremely difficult to understand your customers as individuals and to build a truly personalized, omnichannel customer experience.

 LinkedIn: Matthew Tod